1nthek/youtube-clone/README.md

 # youtube-clone
-Youtube Clone built using NodeJS, Express, Mongo and ES
+Youtube-Clone built using NodeJS, Express, Mongo and ES6